 In a group that included friends and family, about 2/3rds of the choir visited Scotland in late June 2015.
 Musical experiences included a collaboration concert with Stonehaven Chorus from Stonehaven near Aberdeen, a workshop with composer Sir James MacMillan, and a noon concert in St. Giles’ Cathedral on the Royal Mile in Edinburgh.
 The trip included visits to Stirling Castle; the Wallace Monument; Culross, an old, well-preserved village on the banks of the Forth River; Loch Lomand; the city of Perth, and Glengoyne Distillery.
 Most of our group participated in a ceilidh, a traditional dance party, led by a 3-piece group consisting of a fiddler, guitarist and keyboardist.

-SMS headed to Hawaii in 2007 to participate in Celia Canty, of the University of Hawaii in Maui, extended an invitation to SMS to sing.
+SMS headed to Hawaii in 2007 to participate in the Maui Choral Festival.
+Celia Canty, of the University of Hawaii in Maui, extended an invitation to SMS to sing.

 As a part of Ralph’s doctoral degree in Choral Conducting from the University of South Carolina, the choir traveled to the Carolinas and gave concerts in Charleston, Columbia, and Asheville, NC.

-With an invitation from internationally famous conductor Maria Guinand, Ralph Hughes and the majority of the choir journeyed to Venezuela to participate in the Americas Cantat Choral Festival in Caracas, Venezuela.
+With an invitation from internationally famous conductor Maria Guinand, Ralph Hughes and the majority of the choir journeyed to Venezuela to participate in the America Cantat Choral Festival in Caracas, Venezuela.